 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-Mre11-Rad50-Nbs1 (MRN)-ATM pathway inhibitor that blocks the 3' and 5' exonuclease activity associated with Mre11.
+Mirin is a Mre11-Rad50-Nbs1 (MRN)-ATM pathway inhibitor that blocks the 3' and 5' exonuclease activity associated with Mre11.
 Prevents ATM activation in response to double strand breaks (IC50 = 12 μM) and induces G2 cell cycle arrest.
 Also blocks homology-directed repair in vitro.

 |Storage||Store at +4°C|